oleksandr/idp/README.md

 As alternative you can use `session.domain.id` instead of a domain's name.

+## Apache Thrift API

+See `spec/services.thrift` for the services you can consume.
+Use this file to generate clients for the programming language of your choice.

 ## Authentication

 You need to include the following header in your HTTP request: